YurenSUN/Personal-Website/README.md

 # Personal-Website
 Files for my personal website on https://pages.cs.wisc.edu/~yuren/

+Designed and built by Yuren Sun.
+Partly powered by Bootstrap.

+Currently v2.0. under MIT License.
+Feel free to fork this repo :D

+## Logs:

 2020-12-20: update to v2.0, added contents till Fall 2020 and update some styles with bootstrap for better visualization

 2020-08-30: modify styles, added menu bar, add more details for the contents